css-materials/course-site/content/syllabus/manipulate-strings/index.md

 ## Class materials

-Run the code below in your console to download today’s in-class exercises: `usethis::use_course("css-materials/regular-expr")` (updated to with solutions to in-class demo, see `regex-tutorial-class-with-code.Rmd`)
+Run the code below in your console to download today’s in-class exercises: `usethis::use_course("css-materials/regular-expr")` (updated with solutions to in-class demo, see `regex-tutorial-class-with-code.Rmd`)